BBC iPlayer: 'iPlayer 2.0'

 On 25 June 2008, the BBC announced that they had been developing a new version of the iPlayer based on user feedback – it was then called "BBC iPlayer 2.0".
 New features included combining the normal television iPlayer with the radio iPlayer, schedules of programmes due to be on the iPlayer, automatic resumption of the last programme watched, an increase in the size of the screen by 25% to 640 pixels wide, RSS feeds of iPlayer data, and a "Yesterday's TV" function.
 The beta ran alongside the existing site until 3 July 2008, when a new version replaced it.
 Later versions have implemented an option of streaming videos in high quality in H.264.

-A special version of the BBC iPlayer was launched 19 December 2008.
+A special version of the BBC iPlayer was launched on 19 December 2008.
 It was designed for children aged 6 to 12, allowing them to choose from series such as Blue Peter, M.I.
 High, The Sarah Jane Adventures and more (non-children's programming is restricted).